Latte Filters

 substr (int $offset, ?int $length=null)

-Extracts a slice of a string.
-This filter has been replaced by a slice filter.
+Extracts a portion of a string.
+This filter has been replaced by the slice filter.

 {$string|substr: 1, 2}